Involving Mental Stability of Malaysian University Students: Case Study

 Secondly, I would have avoided the use of a self-report scale since it reduces the integrity of students’ answers and can lead to social biases (Latkin et al., 2017).
 In this light, the self-report scales are prone to errors as people can choose not to give genuine responses.
 Also, the lack of drive for respondents could give them a reason to give false answers.
 For this reason, I would have incentivized the respondents to motivate them to give genuine results and curb the desirability bias or lack of drive that would result in it.

 Thirdly, I would have opted to pursue longitudinal studies instead of a cross-sectional study.
-This is because a limitation of the cross-sectional Study is that the causal direction of the relationship between the variables cannot be ascertained.
-A longitudinal study, on the other hand, is more appropriate for identifying the causality among the variables and developing interventions.
+This is due to the cross-sectional study’s constraint of not being able to determine the causal direction of the link between the variables.
+In contrast, a longitudinal study is more suited for determining the causal relationship between the variables and creating interventions.
 This would also ensure that the study results are presented from a better point since it would have been all-inclusive of even students who were on a break.
 Repetitive collection of data from the population also ensures clarity and emphasis.

 References